Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/downloaded_file.png)

-4 Finally the file is downloaded to your computer (in Google Chrome you will see the file at the bottom of the browser), and now you can work on it.
+4 Finally the JSON configuration file is downloaded to your computer (in Google Chrome you will see the file at the bottom of the browser), and now you can work on it.

 ## <a id="Setting_up_KPI_queries"></a>Setting up KPI queries ##